sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 ```
 The first line is the topology we want for our neural network.
 Here, the architecture of our neural network consists of three layers with respectively 2, 4 and 1 nodes.
 (Indeed, the input is of size 2 and the ouput is of size 1.)
 Then, we give the corresponding inputs and outputs we wish our neural network to predict.

-Beware that our training data uses `RAND()` thus changes at each we generate it.
+Beware that the program that generates our training data `makeTrainingSamples.cpp` uses `RAND()` thus changes each time we generate it.

 ## 2) Training our neural network on `trainingData.txt`